Bk073/Word2Vec/README.md

 *   Input layer

       * N previous words are encoded using **1-of-V coding**, where V is vocabulary size
-*   Projection layer(Embedding layer)
+*   Projection layer

       * The input layer is then projected to a projection layer P that has dimension N x D, N inputs are active at any given time
 *   Hidden layer

-      * NNLM architecture becomes complex for computation between the projection and the hidden layer, as values in the projection layer are dense
+      * NNLM architecture becomes complex for computation between the projection and the hidden layer(non-linear), as values in the projection layer are dense
       *  If N = 10, the size of the projection layer (P) might be 500 to 2000, while the hidden layer size H is typically 500 to 1000 units.
       Thus complexity = N x D + N x D x H + H x V

 *   Output layer

-    *

 ## New Log-linear Models: